avnet-iotconnect/iotc-azurertos-stm32-u5/IoTConnect/docs/DEVELOPER_GUIDE.md

 * In STM32CubeIDE, select *File -> Open Projects from File System*.
 * Select the directory **Projects/B-U585I-IOT02A/Applications/TFM_Azure_IoT**
 directory of this repo in the dialog box and click *Finish*.
-* Uncheck the **TFM_Azure_IoT** top level root project and leave the other project checked like this:
+* Uncheck the **TFM_Azure_IoT** top level root project and leave the other projects checked like this:

 ![Import Project Screenshot](media/import-project-tfm.png "Import Project Screenshot]")

 * Build the TFM_Appli/TFM_Appli_Secure project.
 This will trigger the build for all other components except for the Non-Secure application.
 * After the Secure build completes, build the TFM_Appli/TFM_Appl_NonSecure project.
+Though this build depends on TFM_Appli_Secure, the direct build dependency is removed in order to save on compilation time.
+* Once the application builds successfully:
+    * Switch the board into TFM mode by executing (double-click in the IDE) regression.bat in the TFM_SBSFU_Boot project.
+        Once this script is executed, the board will no longer run non-TFM applications.
+        If you wish to undo this action and re-enable non-TFM proejct support, you can execute the STM32U5_TrustZone_Disable.sh script.
+    * Upload all built components with TFM_UPDATE.bat.
+    * In the future, if you make changes only to the application, you can run APP_UPDATE_NS.bat instead.
+* If you wish to debug the application, once the application is loaded and running, you can attach the debugger to a running application with the provided debug launch script.

 ### IoTConnect Subscription Information